Digital Transformation in the Water Industry – Cloud Infrastructure

 “Within the team, I can also influence on the collaboration technologies used within the team, optimising the way we work and incorporating newer platforms like Azure DevOps, helping us to work faster and smarter than ever before.”

 Microsoft’s launch of Azure DevOps was a strategic response to the changing dynamics of the industry.
 It enables developers to get the most out of open-source projects with cloud-hosted pipelines for Mac OS, Linux and Windows with unlimited minutes and 10 free parallel jobs.

 “I’m also an advocate outside of the team, working to influence senior stakeholders on the proposed solutions and the merits of Cloud adoption.”

 “Enjoyment comes from the vast array of technologies at my fingertips, combined with working closely with a cohesive team of people who all work for an excellent manager.”

-If you’re interested in learning more about Cloud infrastructure, InterQuest and ECOM are hosting an event as part of Leeds Digital Festival on Wednesday 1st May in partnership with Yorkshire Water.
-You can register on Eventbrite.
+If you’re interested in learning more about Cloud infrastructure, InterQuest and ECOM are hosting an event as part of Leeds Digital Festival on Wednesday 1st May 2019 in partnership with Yorkshire Water.